tstrain199/frontend-nanodegree-mobile-portfolio/README.md

 #### index.html
 1. Render blocking javascript moved near end of file.
-1. Images served localy instead of remotely.
+1. Images served locally instead of remotely.
 1. Media query added to some css.
 1. Render blocking css moved near end of file.

 #### views/main.js
-1. resizePizzas function optimized by not iterating over expensive calculations.
+1. *resizePizzas* function optimized by not iterating over expensive calculations.
 Pizzas now resize in less than 5ms on most hardware.
-1. Eliminated jank when scrolling by using requestAnimationFrame.
+1. Eliminated jank when scrolling by using *requestAnimationFrame*.
 Page now renders under 60fps.

 ### Build tools
- There are several tasks available in the gulpfile.js.
+ There are several tasks available in the *gulpfile.js*.
 If gulp is called with no arguments it defaults to the following tasks: minify-css, inlineCss, images, minifyjs, minify-html.

  ##### clean
-   Removes all artifacts (images, css, js, images) from their corresponding dist sub-directory.
+   Removes all artifacts (images, css, js, images) from their corresponding *dist* sub-directory.

  ##### minify-html
-   Minifys .html files found in build directory
+   Minifys .html files found in *build* directory

  ##### minify-css